LukBlan/todo-list/readme.md

 # Console Tic Tac Toe

-Console version of the game, with dynamic grid size, up to 6 Ia or Human players
+Console version of the game, with dynamic grid size, up to 6 Human or IA players

 ## Demo
 ![Demo](images/demo.gif)